lcouper/lcouper.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc in the Division of Environmental Health Sciences at UC Berkeley, working with Justin Remais.
-I received my PhD in Biology from Stanford University and was advised by Erin Mordecai.
+I am currently a postdoc in Environmental Health Sciences at UC Berkeley with Justin Remais.
+I received my PhD in Biology from Stanford University working with Erin Mordecai.
 I’m broadly interested in the impacts of global change on infectious disease ecology and evolution.
-My research focuses on how climate change may alter the distribution of vector-borne diseases and how vectors may adapt to warming through ecological and evolutionary mechanisms.
-This work involves a combination of field work, lab experiments, genomics, and mathematical and statistical modeling.
+My research investigates the impacts of global change on environmentally-mediated diseases and focuses on two main questions: **(1)** What are the specific aspects of global change that drive disease transmission? and **(2)** What is the potential for rapid adaptation in infectious disease systems?

 <p align="center">